 To fully understand the problems faced, it is necessary to examine the compendium of the Eurozone, which outlines the various events that have taken place since its inception.

-The euro was to be the great modernist project; the party of all parties.
-Through adopting a one-size-fits-all monetary and economic policy, trade would be boosted and cross border commerce simplified.
-The European economy would be more secure if exchange rates and interest rates where controlled from the centre by the ECB.
+The euro was to be the great modernist project, the party of all parties.
+Through adopting a one-size-fits-all monetary and economic policy, trade would be boosted, and cross-border commerce simplified.
+The European economy would be more secure if exchange rates and interest rates were controlled from the centre by the ECB.
 There would also be pension reform that would encourage the mobility of labour across Europe, making it easier for expats to continue contributing to private pensions as they moved from country to country.

 Someone has stolen Brussels tarts

-In order to ensure that the Euro cake was sliced fairly, the Maastricht criteria was designed as a series of qualifying tests to admit Member States to the table.
+To ensure that the Euro cake was sliced fairly, the Maastricht criteria was designed as a series of qualifying tests to admit Member States to the table.
 It now appears that these tests were neither comprehensive nor stringent enough in their application.
-A number of knaves amidst the Member States chose to circumvent the rules and were less than transparent about the size of their budgetary problems.
-Some others were enticed by potions with ‘drink me’ labels emblazoned on them, only for their debt to grow to unsustainable levels.
+Several knaves amidst the Member States chose to circumvent the rules and were less than transparent about the size of their budgetary problems.
+Potions enticed some others with ‘drink me’ labels emblazoned on them, only for their debt to grow to unsustainable levels.

 Is it better to be feared than loved?

-The Euro appears to have lost its ‘muchness’; alas the European dream with its promise of fraternity and solidarity now seems to be fading.
+The Euro appears to have lost its ‘muchness’; alas, the European dream with its promise of fraternity and solidarity now seems to be fading.
 There is no doubt that the architects of the single currency had the best of intentions at the outset.
-However, eating the cake made certain Member States bigger than their boots; as a result the value of the Euro is now over-inflated.
+However, eating the cake made certain Member States bigger than their boots; thus, the Euro’s value is now over-inflated.

-The two ‘fat boys’ of Europe find it difficult to talk in unison about the real issues surrounding the currency.
-Like Tweedledum and Tweedledee they make disparate noises about the Euro being defended at all costs, even if it means having countries such as Greece, Ireland, Spain, and Portugal living at ‘wits end’.
+The two ‘fat boys’ of Europe find it difficult to talk in unison about the currency’s real issues.
+Like Tweedledum and Tweedledee, they make disparate noises about the Euro being defended at all costs, even if it means having countries such as Greece, Ireland, Spain, and Portugal living at ‘wits end’.
 Meanwhile, directives emanating from Brussels are brandished like ‘the sword that knows what it wants’…..all you have to do is hold on to it!